philipbelesky/Caribou/README.md

 </div>

 Caribou is a [Grasshopper plugin](https://www.grasshopper3d.com/) for parsing downloaded Open Street Map data into Rhino geometry.

-Caribou is currently in an beta state.
-Feedback, issues, and pull-requests are encouraged.
+Caribou is currently in an beta state, but core functionality should be stable.

+### Installation

+Caribou is available to download via the [Rhino Package Manager](https://www.rhino3d.com/features/package-manager/) (search *"Caribou"*) or on [Food4Rhino](https://www.food4rhino.com/en/app/caribou?lang=en).

+### Documentation & Support

+Caribou's documentation [lives on this website](https://caribou.philipbelesky.com) and on [YouTube](https://www.youtube.com/user/philipbelesky).

+Support can be requested, or feedback provided, by [opening a discussion on GitHub](https://github.com/philipbelesky/Caribou/discussions).
+Issues and pull-requests are encouraged.

-## Features
+### Features

 - ✅ Windows and MacOS are both fully supported
 - ✅ Very fast parsing of even very large files